xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 ### Add an index to the entity

-The first approach consists of adding an index position in the entity.
+The first approach consists of adding an index position to the entity.
 Then, when a new page comes, you have to search the bigger index position in the [`DataSource`] and update all entities in the response, incrementing that index by one.

 ```kotlin